DFE-Digital/bat-design-history/app/glossary.md

 Cycle
 : The period during which ITT applications are open, usually beginning in October and ending in September.

-Database of qualified teachers (DQT)
+Database of Qualified Teachers (DQT)
 : A database maintained by the Teacher Regulation Agency.
 Teachers can sign in to view their teacher record, get copies of QTS and other teaching related qualifications and update their personal and employment details.

 DTTP